eclipse-keyple/keyple-website/content/components/core/keyple-distributed-local-api.md

 <br>

 The **Keyple Distributed Local API** defines the **internal API** dedicated to the development of local services components of the Keyple distributed solution.

-Therefore, it must be used only by developers of custom local services.
+It is therefore intended for developers of custom local services only.

 {{% callout note %}}
 The third version number (x.y.**z**) only concerns updates of the public API documentation because this component does not contain any implementation.